 Anyone can enter!

-Last year we got a huge amount of support from Edinburgh school staff and it was fantastic to see so many dedicated members of staff go above and beyond to offer even more support to local children.
+Each year we get a huge amount of support from Edinburgh school staff and it is fantastic to see so many dedicated members of staff go above and beyond to offer even more support to local children.
 However anyone is welcome to participate.